angelhumera/devops-design-assignment/docs/database_design.md

-# Database Architecture — 3-Tier Backend System
+# Database Architecture — Tier Backend System

 This folder contains the database design for a simple 3-tier backend architecture.